 - What is YuJa?

-How to set up a Blackboard Assignment for ReCap Submissions
+How to set up a Blackboard Original Assignment for ReCap Submissions

 Students can embed ReCap media in a standard Blackboard Assignment submission, there are no special settings required.
-See the Blackboard Assignments staff guide for instructions on setting up a submission point.
+See the Blackboard Original Assignments guide for staff for instructions on setting up a submission point.

 Check with your academic administration team first before creating a Blackboard Assignment.
-Unlike Turnitin, there are no standard University settings, however some administrators set up submission points using consistent School/Centre settings.
+Unlike Turnitin, there are no standard University settings, however some Faculties, Schools and Centres use their own standard settings.